 Covers:

-- FEMA-defined flooding events
+- FEMA (Federal Emergency Management Agency)-defined flooding events

 Does NOT cover: